Table of Contents

 If you don’t feel a connection to the therapist you’re matched with, it’s easy and free to switch providers.
 Our tester changed providers right away because the therapist she initially matched with wasn’t available at convenient times.
 When switching to a new provider, they found two similarly qualified therapists and made their final decision using the platform’s availability graph, a tool that shows days and times when each therapist is available.

 All Talkspace plans include the ability to message your therapist at any time.
-Though most experts we’ve spoken to agree that text messaging is not a replacement for one-to-one therapy, it can be a useful addition to your therapy sessions.
+Though most experts we’ve spoken to agree that text messaging a therapist is not a replacement for one-to-one therapy, it can be a useful addition to your therapy sessions.
 In the case of social anxiety and other anxiety-related disorders, regular texts from your therapist may be useful reminders to employ strategies discussed during sessions.
 One study showed that text message reminders helped people with social anxiety to reduce safety behaviors Behaviors or habits a person believes can prevent or minimize a negative outcome or stressful situation, like public embarrassment.
 These can include avoiding eye contact or rehearsing sentences before speaking out loud. , such as avoiding eye contact and mentally rehearsing before speaking.

 For our tester, regular text message check-ins with their therapist help track their mood and progress.
 They note, though, that responsiveness varies by therapist.
 “Some therapists don’t use the messaging feature to prompt me every day,” they say, “Whereas other therapists give a lot of good resources and reflection prompts regularly.”
 If responsive messaging matters to you, let your therapist know your preference right away.